rmsrosa/random_notes/docs/src/generative/parzen_estimation_score_matching.md

 nothing # hide
 ```

 There are several Julia libraries for artificial neural networks and for automatic differentiation (AD).
-The most established package for artificial neural networks is the [FluxML/Flux.jl](https://github.com/FluxML/Flux.jl) library, which handles the parameters implicitly, but it is moving to explicit parameters.
-A newer library that handles the parameters explicitly is the [LuxDL/Lux.jl](https://github.com/LuxDL/Lux.jl) library, which is taylored to the differential equations [SciML](https://sciml.ai) ecosystem.
+As discussed in a previous note, we will use here the [LuxDL/Lux.jl](https://github.com/LuxDL/Lux.jl) library, which is taylored to the differential equations [SciML](https://sciml.ai) ecosystem.

-Since we aim to combine score-matching with neural networks and, eventually, with stochastic differential equations, we thought it was a reasonable idea to experiment with the [LuxDL/Lux.jl](https://github.com/LuxDL/Lux.jl) library.

-As we mentioned, the [LuxDL/Lux.jl](https://github.com/LuxDL/Lux.jl) library is a newer package and not as well developed.
-In particular, it seems the only AD that works with it is the [FluxML/Zygote.jl](https://github.com/FluxML/Zygote.jl) library.
-Unfortunately, the [FluxML/Zygote.jl](https://github.com/FluxML/Zygote.jl) library is not fit to do AD on top of AD, as one can see from e.g. [Zygote: Design limitations](https://fluxml.ai/Zygote.jl/dev/limitations/#Second-derivatives-1).
-Thus, we do not attempt to use the implicit score matching objective to fit a neural network.
-We only consider a closed-form model for which the gradient of the model score can be easily implemented.

 #### Reproducibility